manuraghavanpv/python-cimec-manu-pullur/README.md

 ## Concept
 * Most medical images such as MRIs inherently come out of the scanner with a significant amount of noise associated with the signal (Redpath, 1998; https://doi.org/10.1259/bjr.71.847.9771379)
 * Therefore, identifying the optimal denoising approach for the specific image is critical in making precise and rapid diagnoses in conditions such as stroke and cancer.
-* This project aims to act as a simplified demonstration of the logic behind such denoising research, using simple image types such as jpg and png.
+* This project aims to act as a demonstration of the logic behind such image denoising research, using simple image types such as JPG and PNG.
-* The program lets the user select any RGB image, add noise (Gaussian/Salt and Pepper) with an intensity of their choosing  to it, and then select a denoising approach for the corresponding problem - Non Local Means (NLM) or Principal Component Analysis (PCA).
+* The program lets the user select any RGB image (PNG/JPG), add noise (Gaussian/Salt and Pepper) with an intensity of their choosing, and then select a denoising approach for the corresponding problem - Non Local Means (NLM) or Principal Component Analysis (PCA).
 * Finally, the denoising performance results will be displayed both qualitatively (visual comparison) and quantiatively (Peak SNR, Strcutural Similarity Index).
 * While NLM acts as a fast(~1m) yet less precise approach, PCA offers a slower(~10m) but more effective alternative.
 The user will also get to observe how different types of denoising works better for different kinds of noises.
+* The difference has to do with how these algorithms approach the problem of noise:
+  * NLM identifies similar patches of pixels across the image and replaces the central pixel of those patches with the weighted average value.
+This leads to a rather blurrier/flattened, but denoised image that preserves the general details.
+  * PCA on the other hand decomposes overlapping image patches into principal components (those which explain most of the variation) and hence distinguishes true signal from random noise.
+This leads to sharper images that preserves the finer details but assumes Gaussian distribution of noise.

 ## Installation
 * Clone this repository to your local machine or simply download the jupyter notebook and open it in Google Colab.